Sign of the Unicorn: Plot summary

 Corwin then arranges a family meeting, allowing Random to re-tell his tale.
-While not entirely convinced of Corwin's innocence, they agree to attempt to recover the one remaining person who has seen these creatures — Brand.
-With their combined efforts, they are able to contact Brand through the trump, and pull him through to Amber.
+While not entirely convinced of Corwin's innocence, they agree to attempt to recover the one remaining person who has seen these creatures—Brand.
+With their combined efforts, they are able to contact Brand through the trump, and they pull him through to Amber.
 Although Brand was relatively intact in his cell, they find he has been stabbed as he is brought to them.
-Gérard pushes the others aside and gives first aid to Brand, while the others realize the implications of the stabbing — one of them must have tried to kill their brother.
+Gérard pushes the others aside and gives first aid to Brand, while the others realize the implications of the stabbing—one of them must have tried to kill their brother.

 The siblings guardedly discuss who the would-be murderer might be.
-Fiona points out that only she and Julian are sensible suspects — and she is "innocent of all but malice".
-She also warns Corwin that the Jewel is more than just a weather-control device; in truth, it is an artifact of great power which draws upon its bearer's life force — and may well have been what killed Eric.
+Fiona points out that only she and Julian are sensible suspects—and she is "innocent of all but malice".
+She also warns Corwin that the Jewel is more than just a weather-control device; in truth, it is an artifact of great power which draws upon its bearer's life force—and may well have been what killed Eric.
 She says that when people around the bearer seem to be statue-like, the bearer is near death.

 Corwin heads for his rooms, discussing matters with Random, who has a hard time keeping up with Corwin.
 Corwin enters his room, but notices too late a figure poised to stab him.
-However the stab itself appears to be so slow that it only grazes him.
+However, the stab itself appears to be so slow that it only grazes him.
 Corwin blacks out.

 He awakens in his former home on Earth, bleeding and nearing death.
 He drops a pillow, but it hangs in the air.
-He realizes that the Jewel is killing him, so he hides it in the house's compost heap and heads for the road, hoping to hitch-hike to a hospital where he can recover.
+He realizes that the Jewel is killing him, so he hides it in the house's compost heap and heads for the road, hoping to hitchhike to a hospital where he can recover.
 He is eventually picked up by Bill Roth, a lawyer who recognizes him as Carl Corey, the name Corwin had used in the past to pass for a human.
 In hospital, he learns that his car accident happened during his escape from a mental asylum, where he had been committed by a Dr. Hillary B. Rand by his brother Brandon Corey.
 He is contacted via Trump by Random, who returns him to Amber, saying that Brand has woken up and wishes to speak to him.